Sao Paulo mayor seeks middle ground on Uber, eyes regulations

 "I personally don't believe in mobility programs without state regulation," he said, adding that he shares concerns about Uber expressed by New York Mayor Bill de Blasio, who himself fought an unsuccessful battle to limit the service's growth.

-Uber Technologies Inc's [UBER.UL] service has triggered protests by taxi drivers from London to New Delhi as it upends traditional business models that require professional drivers to pay steep licensing fees to drive cabs.
+Uber has triggered protests by taxi drivers from London to New Delhi as it upends traditional business models that require professional drivers to pay steep licensing fees to drive cabs.

 Haddad's proposed compromise would be the second respite for Uber in Brazil this year, after the governor of the federal district - home to the country's capital city Brasilia - vetoed a bill banning the ride-sharing service.
 The mayor of Rio de Janeiro is also weighing whether to sign a law banning Uber.